hellosign/hellosign-java-sdk/docs/AccountApi.md

 Verify Account

-Verifies whether an HelloSign Account exists for the given email address.
+Verifies whether an Dropbox Sign Account exists for the given email address.

 ### Example